Introduction to Permethrin Cream

 6. Clothing and Bedding:

 - Wash all clothing, bedding, and personal items that may have come into contact with the parasites or their eggs.
 This helps prevent reinfestation.
+Avoid close contact with others until the treatment is completed to prevent the spread of scabies or lice.

 7. Avoiding Reinfestation:

 - Take steps to avoid reinfestation by avoiding close contact with individuals who have scabies or lice.
+Educate close contacts about the need for treatment to prevent the spread of infestations.

 Frequently Asked Questions